Megan O’Hara, AICP, LEED AP

 She earned a Bachelor of Science in Architecture, magna cum laude, from the University of Notre Dame where she also participated in its Rome Studies Program.
 She is a member of Tau Sigma Delta, the National Honor Society in Architecture and Allied Arts.

 Megan participated in a staff exchange with John Thompson & Partners in London, England, where she focused on elements of sustainable urbanism and community participatory design.
-She has volunteered through the Design Center of Pittsburgh’s Design Consults program, helping homeowners plan for contextual renovations.
+Megan’s speaking engagements, include: American Planning Association (APA), University of Notre Dame, U.S. Green Building Council (USGB), the Remaking Cities Congress, and the University of Oxford.
 She has served as a visiting critic for Pittsburgh’s History and Landmark Foundation.
 Megan is a member of the American Planning Association, the Congress for New Urbanism, and the International Network for Traditional Building, Architecture, and Urbanism.